HaotianShi/HaotianShi.github.io/_pages/about.md

 For More Information
 ------
-For any inquiries, please contact me at shihaotian95@tongji.edu.cn.
+For more information, please contact me at [shihaotian95@tongji.edu.cn](mailto:shihaotian95@tongji.edu.cn)